yt-project/yt/doc/source/developing/testing.rst

 .. code-block:: bash

-   $ nosetests --with-answer-testing --local --local-dir ... --answer-big-data \
+   $ pytest --with-answer-testing --answer-big-data \
       --answer-name=local_artio_000 \
       yt/frontends/artio/tests/test_outputs.py

-If the answer doesn't exist on the server yet, ``nosetests`` is run twice and during first pass ``--answer-store`` is added to the commandline.
+If the answer doesn't exist on the server yet, ``pytest`` is run twice and during first pass ``--answer-store`` is added to the command line.

 Updating Answers
 ~~~~~~~~~~~~~~~~